the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/rse.md

 RSEs are also likely to understand concepts such as agile development, integration and testing, software architecture, and version control.

 ## Challenges for Research Software Engineers
-* Lack of formal pathways for development
+* A fist challenge for RSE is the **lack of formal pathways for development**.
+According to Cohen et al., 2021 {cite:ps}`Cohen2021FourPillars`, 75% of RSE's responding to an US survey come from a background other than traditinal computer science.
+Often RSE's are "are people who started in a particular discipline but discovered they enjoyed the software aspects more than other aspects" {cite:ps}`Cohen2021FourPillars`.
+Implicit with this career path is that many RSE have acquired their knowledge on their own, and not as a part of a structured programm.
+Despite having the potential to be higly effective, this can lead to a gap in knowledge, or, as mentioned by {cite:ps}`Cohen2021FourPillars`, to imposter syndrome.
+*
-* A second barrier is that the *production of software and tools not always recognised as a research output*.
+* A second barrier is that the **production of software and tools not always recognised as a research output**.
 Instead, the current metric to judge a researcher is the number of papers papers that they produce, with little focus on te quality of the underlying code, or outputs that are not publishable in the traditional paper or pdf format, such as software.
 As already mentioned, efforts to provide DOIs and citeable identifiers for software and data sets are an important step towards acknowledging software as research output {cite:ps}`David2019recognising,Cohen2021FourPillars`.
-* RSEs not viewed as researchers in their own right
+* Despite the potential to benefit originating from having a skill set that spans both the RSE's original research field  and software engineering, this duality can also have disadvantages.
+For example, RSEs might be in danger of **not being viewed  researchers in their own right**.
-* Adjusting to working on different projects, possibly far from their original background
+* Adjusting to working on different projects, possibly far from their original background.

 ## Benefits of having Research Software Engineers
 * Highly technical skills that support researchers who cannot program